Logo

 In 2022, Ralph Fiennes starred as chef Julian Slowik in the Mark Mylod-directed comedy horror The Menu.

-Ralph Fiennes is a UNICEF UK ambassador and has undertaken work in India, Kyrgyzstan, Uganda, and Romania.
+Ralph Fiennes has previously worked with UNICEF UK and has undertaken work in India, Kyrgyzstan, Uganda, and Romania.

 Ralph Fiennes is a member of the Canadian charity Artists Against Racism.